Accéder au contenu principal

 Born and raised in Canada, Agatha's first venture into music was at an early age through learning classical piano repertoire.
 Whether it was skipping home from school to James Horner’s theme to Casper, or air conducting Yoko Kanno’s lush Escaflowne soundtrack, many tiny seeds were planted that ultimately grew into an eclectic career in film music and concert writing.

-Agatha has recently provided music for television shows including original songs and the title music for Ginny & Georgia (Netflix), title music for Stuff The British Stole (ABC/CBC), an original score for the ongoing series Moonshine (CBC/The CW), and original music for the new documentary series An Optimist's Guide to the Planet (Bloomberg Originals) hosted by Nikolaj Coster-Waldau.
+Agatha has recently provided music for television shows including an original score for the dramedy series Moonshine (CBC/The CW), original songs and the title music for Ginny & Georgia (Netflix), title music for Stuff The British Stole (ABC/CBC), title music for Relative Secrets (Acorn TV), and original music for the documentary series An Optimist's Guide to the Planet (Bloomberg Originals) hosted by Nikolaj Coster-Waldau.

 Artiste